 The Key Person

 We follow the Early Years Foundation Stage (EYFS) framework.
 One of the statutory requirements of the EYFS is that every child is assigned a Key Person.
-When your child starts at Pre-School, their key person will be responsible for their two-way communication book as well as your first point of contact however all staff are available at any time should you wish to discuss anything in more detail.
+When your child starts at Pre-School, their Key Person will be responsible for their online learning journal.
+We use Tapestry and parents are supplied with log on details and are encouraged to contribute towards this.
+All staff work in partnership with their key childrens' parents to ensure the childs' needs are met.

 The children are assigned to a group when they join Cogges Pre-School.
 These groups have a colour and an animal name: